-- a) Lot fabric and dimensions; - b) Driveway ramp locations; - c) Easements; - d) Blocks and lot numbers; - e) Surface features including road structures (catchbasins and manholes, fire hydrants, hydro transformers and street lights); - f) Direction of gutter flow at intersections; - g) Direction of overland flow routes including points of outlet and ponding limits for the 100 year event; - h) Label all lots with a drainage type and refer to a detail on the detail drawings; - i) Indicate existing trees and proposed tree saving limits; indicate provisions for the preservation of any existing trees where identified for retention; - j) Detail retaining walls and structures were required, including top of wall and bottom of wall elevations: - k) Show all fencing, easements and noise attenuation structures; - I) Indicate the regulatory flood limits of watercourses; - m) Provide percent grade where swales are at a minimum slope or are otherwise critical; - n) Specify run vs. rise ratio where slopes are created with a slope greater than 10% (Note: maximum slope = 3:1); - o) Minimum underside of footing elevation for lots close to groundwater; - p) Slopes and slope arrows alongside lot lines;
+- a) Lot fabric and dimensions. - b) Driveway ramp locations. - c) Easements. - d) Blocks and lot numbers. - e) Surface features including road structures (catchbasins and manholes, fire hydrants, hydro transformers and streetlights). - f) Direction of gutter flow at intersections. - g) Direction of overland flow routes including points of outlet and ponding limits for the 100year event. - h) Label all lots with a drainage type and refer to a detail on the detail drawings (e.g. W/O = walkout, BF = back to front, SPLT = split, etc.). - i) Indicate existing trees and proposed tree saving limits; indicate provisions for the preservation of any existing trees were identified for retention. - j) Detail retaining walls and structures were required, including top of wall and bottom of wall elevations. - k) Show all fencing, easements and noise attenuation structures. - I) Indicate the regulatory flood limits of watercourses. - m) Provide percent grade where swales are at a minimum slope or are otherwise critical. - n) Specify run vs. rise ratio where slopes are created with a slope greater than 10% (Note: maximum slope = 3:1). - o) Minimum underside of footing elevation for lots close to groundwater. - p) Slopes and slope arrows alongside lot lines. - q) Proposed downspout location(s) and direction of flow (for Lot Grading/Siting Plans)